reframejs/reframe/readme.md

 to include only what you need to build an MVP as quickly as possible.

-Start building your app today, ship your first prototype tomorrow, progressively adopt entreprise-grade tools later as you scale.
+Start building your app today, deliver your first prototype tomorrow, and progressively adopt entreprise-grade tools as you scale.

 &nbsp;